denten-books/plain-text/2-device.md

 audience.
 The Russian formalists in particular understood their task as one of radical democratization of the literary sphere.
 High literature that was once the purview of the select few could now belong to the proletariat at large.
-This meant that the reading and the writing of literature had to be distilled into a set of reproducible rules---technique over art---to be learned and shared widely.
+This meant that the reading and writing of literature could be distilled into reproducible rules---technique over art---to be learned and shared widely.

 Aside from its political implications, the mechanization of language gains further significance in its instrumental context.
 As we shall see in the later